HarperDB/documentation/docs/applications/README.md

 HarperDB is more than just a database, developing database applications allows you package your schema, endpoints, and application logic together and deploy to an entire cluster of HarperDB instances, ready to scale to on-the-edge delivery of data.
-To create a HarperDB application, you can simple create a new empty project folder (if you plan to use git, you can initialize it).
+To create a HarperDB application, we recommend starting with the [application template](https://github.com/HarperDB/application-template) which you can download or clone.
+However you can also simply create a new empty project folder.
+(If you plan to use git, you can initialize you new project).

 And we go into our new application folder and start HarperDB running our new application (you don't need anything in it to get started!):
 ```shell